 Storing and freezing instructions

 Store your cinnamon roll cookies in an airtight container at room temperature for up to 5 days.
 Make sure it’s kept in a cool, dry place away from direct sunlight.
+For longer storage, place the cookies in an airtight container and store it in the refrigerator for up to 2 weeks.

 Cinnamon roll cookies freezes well.
 If you are intending to freeze them right away, hold off on making the vanilla icing.
 They will get messy if you try to put them into a container or freezer bag with the icing already on them.
 Place them the cinnamon roll cookies in an airtight container or freezer bag.
 Store it in the freezer for up to 3 months.
 When you’re ready to enjoy, let it thaw at room temperature for about 15-20 minutes.
 While they are thawing, prepare the vanilla icing to drizzle on top.